axelpale/georap/README.md

 # Testing

 First, we need to create a database `test` for tests and a database user.
-See [MongoDB user setup](#mongodb-user-setup) instructions below.
+See [MongoDB user setup](#mongodb-user-setup) for instructions.

-After initial setup, fire up mongod:
+After creation, fire up mongod:

     $ npm run mongod